information - participation - transformation

 Executive Director and Coordinator of Environment and Visual Arts Programs

-Kris earned a bachelors degree with a triple major in Art History, Anthropology and American Indian Studies.
+Kris is currently in an Interdisciplinary Doctoral program, doing research at the intersection of ecology, anthropology and social sciencethrough Montana State University Bozeman.
+She earned a bachelors degree with a triple major in Art History, Anthropology and American Indian Studies.
 After graduating, she gained professional experience in development and fundraising.
-Later, she received her Masters of Education degree with a concentration in Environmental Philosophy and Citizen Education and has worked in the field of environment and conservation since that time.
+Later, she received her Masters of Education degree with a concentration in Environmental Philosophy and Informal Education and has worked in media/production and sustainability education since that time.

 Scott Prinzing, M.Ed.